Calabaza

 Calabaza is the generic name in the Spanish language for any type of winter squash.
 Within an English-language context it specifically refers to the West Indian pumpkin, a winter squash typically grown in the West Indies, tropical America, and the Philippines.
 Calabaza is the common name for Cucurbita moschata in Cuba, Florida, Puerto Rico, Mexico and the Philippines (where it is also spelled kalabasa).
-C. moschata is also known as auyama in Colombia, the Dominican Republic and Venezuela; ayote in Central America; zapallo in certain countries of South America; and "pumpkin", "squash", or "calabash" in English-speaking islands.
+C. moschata is also known as ahuyama in Colombia, the Dominican Republic and Venezuela; ayote in Central America; zapallo in certain countries of South America; and "pumpkin", "squash", or "calabash" in English-speaking islands.

 Etymology

 The French term calebasse, and hence the English "calabash", is based on the older Spanish.
-The spanish word is of pre-Roman origin.
+The Spanish word is of pre-Roman origin.
 It comes from the Iberian calapaccu, from -cal which means house or shell.
 It is a doublet of carapace and galapago.

 Cultivars

 In North America, the Spanish word calabaza may refer to any of several species of squash of the genus Cucurbita.
 The term is most commonly used for cultivars of the species C. moschata, which is native to the Caribbean.
 The skin color typically varies from dark green to light yellow.
 The flesh can also vary in color, but most common is bright orange or yellow.
 Varieties differ somewhat in taste and texture, but are generally slightly sweet with a firm but soft texture.
 Cultivars of the species C. maxima may also use the term if they resemble the C. moschata cultivars, and widespread species C. foetidissima specifically identifies "calabaza" as one of its common names.